Updated: March 27, 2026

 - Step 5: Sign the Escritura (Final Deed): The final step in the property purchase process is signing the Escritura, also known as the Final Deed, in the presence of a Notary.
 This is the formal contract that transfers ownership of the property from the seller to the buyer.

-If you are asking yourself, “How long does it take to buy a house in Portugal?” the process usually takes 1-4 months, depending on factors such as the complexity of the purchase, whether the seller wants to sell by a set date, and other variables.
+If you are asking yourself, “How long does it take to buy a house in Portugal?” the process usually takes one to four months, depending on factors such as the complexity of the purchase, whether the seller wants to sell by a set date, and other variables.
 Working with experienced local property experts can significantly speed up your buying journey.

 Goldcrest: How We Can Help You